-If you can keep this chain going, you will have your book written faster than you can imagine.
+If you can keep this chain going, you will write your book faster than you can imagine.

-Action Plan: Buy yourself a calendar and get started on the “Calendar Method”!
-Being held accountable will keep you motivated and not “Break the Chain”.
+ACTION STEP: Buy yourself a calendar and get started on the “Calendar Method!”
+Being held accountable will keep you motivated and not “Break the Chain.”

 Here are a few ways to deal with resistance:

 - Read morning affirmations.
 Affirmations are powerful snippets of positive words that set the tone and atmosphere for writing.
 An affirmation could be a quote from a writer, a motivational speech from a public figure, or an inspirational video.